 A Word About Driving in Paris

-If, despite my ranting, you still feel compelled to rent a car and drive around the city, or are forced to do so due to extenuating circumstances, at the very least, get your hands on a basic explanation of international street signs (this should be available at your car-rental agency), and a good street map.
-Try to do your driving on a Sunday, when most Parisians head for the country (but forget about Sat, when they all do their shopping).
+If, despite this rant, you still feel compelled to rent a car and drive around the city, or are forced to do so due to extenuating circumstances, at the very least get your hands on a basic explanation of international street signs (this should be available at your car-rental agency) and a good street map.
+Try to do your driving on a Sunday, when most Parisians head for the country (but forget about Saturday, when they all do their shopping).
 Finally, try to keep your cool, because no matter how sure you are that you are following the rules of the road, at some point, someone in another car will curse you.
 Good luck—you’re going to need it.

 This is the most expensive way to get around and not necessarily the most efficient.
-Merely hailing a cab can be an ordeal, since you’ll have to find a taxi stand (in practice, you can hail them in the street, but not all will stop).
-Taxi stands resemble bus stops and sport a blue “taxi” sign.
-You can also call the dispatcher at [tel] 01-45-30-30-30.
-Once you get inside, you’ll have to pray that your driver is skilled in dodging through Parisian traffic, which is horrendous.
-Sooner or later you’ll find yourself stuck in a jam, watching the meter tick and cursing yourself for not having taken the Métro.
+Merely hailing a cab can be an ordeal: You can hail them in the street, but not all will stop (only hail those with a full green or white light), or look for a taxi stand, which resembles a bus stop and usually sports a blue TAXI sign.
+Once inside, you’ll have to pray that your driver is skilled in dodging Parisian traffic, which is horrendous.
+Sooner or later you’ll find yourself stuck in a jam, watching the meter tick, and cursing yourself for not having taken the Métro.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.